 Pros of Oracle ASFU license include a 63% discount on license purchase, not being included in a normal software audit by Oracle, and non-compliance being paid by the ISV and not the end-user.
 Cons include usage restrictions, full-use upgrade fees, and limited technical support.

 Oracle ISV Licensing Service

-Our Oracle ISV Licensing Service helps ISVs ensure their end customers are compliant with Oracle licensing regulations.
-To achieve this, we offer:
+Our Oracle ISV Licensing Service helps ISVs ensure their end customers comply with Oracle licensing regulations.
+To achieve this, we offer the following:

 - A comprehensive licensing assessment of all end customer environments to identify potential compliance risks.

 - A review of Oracle ISV agreements to determine whether they meet licensing requirements and to provide recommendations on improving them.

 - Designing Oracle APRF to maximize flexibility.